IIVALDO/Renzo-Bot/README.md

 # Renzo-Bot

-This bot is used by more than 150,000 Discord users and more than 80 servers.
+>>> This bot is used by more than 0 Discord users and more than 0 servers.

-Egglord is a open source Discord bot coded in JavaScript with Discord.js and Mongoose by SpiderJockey02.
+Renzo is a open source Discord bot coded in JavaScript with Discord.js and Mongoose by IR0NIIC3607.
 Feel free to add a star star to the repository to promote the project!

 Features
 Complete Bot
 EggLord offers:

-email Support for commands in direct messages. gear Guild configuration (prefix, ignored channels, etc...) open_file_folder Extensive logging system (message/channel/role/emoji updates, (un)bans/kicks etc...) police_car Advanced Auto-moderation feature (stop bad words, excessive emojis/mentions/spoilers/caps, server invites etc...) wave Welcome plugin (send welcome/leave message, give roles etc...)
-Egglord also adds a new mention like @everyone and @here, the @someone, which allows you to pick a random member of the server!
+{features here}

 Many commands
-Egglord has a lot of features, with 11 categories:
+Egglord has a lot of features, with:

-tada Fun: advice, fact, meme, reminder, pokemon and 5 more! gift Giveaway: g-start, g-reroll, g-edit and g-delete! speech_balloon Guild: avatar, giveaway, server-info, poll, and 4 more! crown Host: reload, shutdown, addban, eval!
+:tada Fun: advice, fact, meme, reminder, pokemon and 5 more! gift Giveaway: g-start, g-reroll, g-edit and g-delete! speech_balloon Guild: avatar, giveaway, server-info, poll, and 4 more! crown Host: reload, shutdown, addban, eval!